-This month, we publish new reforecasts for the Upper Medium, Executive, Large Executive and Luxury Executive sectors.
+This month, we publish new reforecasts for the Lower Medium and MPV sectors.

 At this review, there were further minor changes to the phasing of our deflation assumptions for these sectors and the changes at each future year are summarised in the table below.
 Please note that these are the TOTAL changes at each duration and are NOT additive.
-For example, the assumption for Upper Medium Diesel after 4 years is for -2% more deflation compared to the previous assumption and the assumption for 5 years is also -2% more deflation than before; this amount is as a result of -1.5% more deflation in year 2 and a further -0.5% deflation in year 3.
+For example, the assumption for Lower Medium Diesel after 4 years has no change in deflation compared to the previous assumption; this amount is as a result of +1% less deflation in year 1, offset by -0.5% more deflation in year 2 and a further -0.5% deflation in year 3.